-If you are a prospective or admitted first-year student (i.e. freshman) we are excited to start working with you more directly starting during Orientation (SOAR).
-Whether you are waiting to attend your SOAR session or are just starting to consider attending UW-Madison for undergrad, we encourage you to access pre-health advising information through CPHA’s excellent online resources (e.g. this website).
-For information on the breadth of academic opportunities available to you as a pre-health student at UW-Madison, check out the major & certificate exploration page of the Guide.
+If you are a prospective or admitted first-year student (AKA freshman) we are excited to start working with you more directly after you attend Orientation (SOAR).
+Whether you are waiting to attend your SOAR session or are just starting to consider attending UW-Madison for undergrad, we encourage you to access pre-health advising information through CPHA’s website and to follow us on Instagram @uwprehealthcenter.
+We also recommend:

-You are also welcome to consider signing up for our bimonthly Pre-Health CPHA Newsletter to learn more about opportunities for pre-health students on our campus and beyond, health careers, and related topics.
-Please also consider signing up for a Pre-Health Information Session through the UW Admissions Office.
-You can find information about upcoming virtual admissions events here.
+- Signing up for our Pre-Health Newsletter to learn more about opportunities on our campus and beyond, health careers, and related topics.

 How can I visit campus?